Massachusetts: Governors: 1689-1776

 5. In consequence of the death of the appointing monarch, the governor's commission was, under an act of Parliament, set to lapse six months thereafter unless renewed or continued by royal proclamation.
 Following the death of Queen Anne on 1/12 Aug 1714—news of which reached Boston on 15/26 Sep 1714—and with neither renewal nor continuance of the commission having arrived by the deadline of 1/12 Feb 1715, the functions of Governor devolved on the Council which resolved to assume the government (3/14 Feb 1715).
 Its members took the corresponding oaths of office on 4/15 Feb 1715.

-6. In office as Lieutenant Governor 4/15 Oct 1711 - 5/16 Oct 1716.
-Elizeus Burges was appointed Governor by a commission issued on 17/28 Mar 1715.
-While Burges remained in England, the exemplification of his commission and the commission of Tailer as Lieutenant Governor were delivered to Massachusetts, and read and published on 9/20 Nov 1715, thereby revoking Dudley's commission.
-On the same day, Tailer took the oath of office and assumed the functions of Governor in the absence of Burges, who ultimately resigned in Apr 1716 without ever coming to the province.
+6. Elizeus Burges was commissioned as Governor on 17/28 Mar 1715.
+While Burges remained in England, an exemplification of his commission, together with the commission of Tailer as Lieutenant Governor, was transmitted to Massachusetts and read and published on 9/20 Nov 1715, thereby revoking Dudley's commission.
+On the same day Tailer took the oath of office and, in the absence of Burges, assumed the functions of governor.
+Burges ultimately resigned in April 1716 without ever coming to the province.

 7. Also in New Hampshire.